LeetLLM

 Output

-Case R-402 is the important failure test: an apparent high damage probability isn't usable evidence because blur fails first.
-The endpoint asks for another photo rather than escalating an unsupported claim.
+Cases R-406-a and R-409-a are the important failure tests.
+Both have high damage scores.
+Neither score counts as usable evidence because quality checks fail first.
+The endpoint asks for another photo instead of escalating an unsupported claim.

 Package the Vision Service